How to Spend 2 days in Quebec City, Canada

 Take the Quebec-Lévis Ferry

 If you are looking for a cheap activity and some of the best views of the city, hop on the ferry from Old Quebec to Lévis, the town on the other side of Lawrence River.
-Getting across takes about 12 minutes.
-While the ferry is an everyday means of transportation for locals, it also became one of the popular things to do in Quebec City for tourists.
+It’s a short ride; it takes about 12 minutes to get across.
+The ferry is an everyday means of transportation for locals; it also became one of the popular things to do in Quebec City for tourists.
 All because of the amazing views of the city’s skyline you get from the water.

 If you take the ferry just for the views and want to head right back to Quebec City, you still need to disembark once you get to Lévis.
 Not really a big deal, but they do not let you stay on board even with the return ticket in hand.